 Free USA shipping.
 Free international shipping for orders above $200.

-Meet the Designer
+Meet the Founder

 My name is Angeline.
-I am the designer and founder of A.Oei Studio.
+I am the founder of A.Oei Studio.
 I launched A.Oei Studio in Seattle and Singapore in 2017 and, in 2023, Alexandria.
 While the brand has undergone some changes over the years, quality, versatility and originality remain core design ethos.

 Why Fashion?